AgoRapide/AgoRapide/README.md

 Yes absolutely.
 The BCore / BData components may be used in any kind of .NET application, for instance in a kind of listener / always-on application constantly monitoring your WebAPI database or an MQTT server communicating with your app or similar.

 ## Is AgoRapide technically complicated?
 We strive to keep the code as simple as possible.
-For instance there is no use of reflection in the code.
-Use of generics is also kept to a minimum, with only a few generic types, like <TProperty> used throughout.
+For instance there is almost no use of reflection in the code.
+Use of generics is also kept to a minimum, with only a few generic types, like &lt;TProperty&gt; used throughout.

 ## Is AgoRapide easy to get started with?
 Yes.
 You need very little boilerplate code to get started.
 We have also striven to make all error messages VERY detailed, always pinpointing the exact cause of any problems.
 Use AgoRapideSample as a starting point and you should be up and running with your first API in minutes.

 ## Other interesting aspects about AgoRapide?
 Yes, of course!
 A particular useful feature is impersonating users through the "entity-to-represent" and "represented-by-entity" concept.
 With this concept the API can give the view of one API client (user) based on the credentials of another API-client (administrative user).
-In practise this means that your support department may see exactly the same data as your customer sees in your application, without the customer having to give away his / her / its password.
+In practice this means that your support department may see exactly the same data as your customer sees in your application, without the customer having to give away his / her / its password.

 ## What is AgoRapide.com?
 AgoRapide.com is an earlier implementation of the same idea as the AgoRapide C# library.
 It uses a new schema language (see pansl.com) from which a dynamic HTML interface is generated.
 AgoRapide.com is also able to generate C# code.
-The properties as given in the schema language corresponds closely to the recommended <TProperty> implementation in AgoRapide in the sense that as much as possible of the application logic is stored there.
+The properties as given in the schema language corresponds closely to the recommended &lt;TProperty&gt; implementation in AgoRapide in the sense that as much as possible of the application logic is stored there.

 ## How is the performance of the AgoRapide library?
 AgoRapide delivers very good performance.
 Apart from initialization there is very little code actually being executed when you run an application based on the AgoRapide library.
 The call stack imposes by AgoRapide is very short.
 Entity properties however are read from a dictionary, instad of directly.
 This could be an issue if you intensively use certain properties repeatedly.
 In such cases you can always implement traditional cached properties though as needed.